 Create a folder for your naming actions (substitute accordingly):

 Create a second action called renameVM.
 This time create two inputs: inVM of type String; and inVMEntity, of type vCAC:Entity.
+Set the return type to Any:

 Create an additional folder, this time for some miscellaneous actions (substitute according):